kanar1234/Main/Artificial Intelligence/README.md

-This directory contains projects done in my A.I. class.
+This directory contains code for the pacman AI
 All projects are done in python.

 Here is a short descriptions of each project.